jshimko/meteor-launchpad/README.md

 ### Run

-Now you can run your container with...
+Now you can run your container with the following command...
+(note that the app listens on port 3000 because it is run by a non-root user for [security reasons](https://github.com/nodejs/docker-node/issues/1) and [non-root users can't run processes on port 80](http://stackoverflow.com/questions/16573668/best-practices-when-running-node-js-with-port-80-ubuntu-linode))

 ```sh
 docker run -d \